Unmasking the silent killer

-They pick some regardless, forcing staff to exceed expectations, often measured by longer hours or fewer days off.
-Over time, this erodes work-life balance.
-Even profitable companies resort to layoffs under the guise of reorganisation, affecting both work and personal lives.”

 Santhosh points out that new employees often feel pressure to maintain an extravagant lifestyle despite being underpaid.
 “At a previous job, I was accidentally copied on an email about client billing.
-I found out that my work was billed at USD 17 an hour, but I was paid only USD 650 for the entire month.
+I found out that my work was billed at $17 an hour, but I was paid only $650 for the entire month.
 Similarly, startups may offer high salaries but often expect one employee to do the work of two or three,” he reflects.

 Dr Meghna Singhal, a clinical psychologist, highlights the impact of overwork on health.
 “When people overwork, they sacrifice sleep and exercise, harming both physical and mental health.
 Overworking leads to mistakes, reduced efficiency, and stifled creativity – qualities vital for many jobs,” she explains.